rwokano/CleaningDataProject/CodeBook.md

     7. removed any other parenthesis
     8. removed any other hyphens
     9. made all lower case
-    10. overlay the exisiting names with these new ones.
+    10. overlay the existing names with these new ones.
     11. Copied into a new variable 'tidyData' for clarity
 15. Complete requirement 5 - Aggregate the data
   *  Used the `aggregate` function passing it column 3 through the end of the data.frame using `ncols`
-  *  Labeled the 2 coumns `aggregate` grouped by.
+  *  Labeled the 2 columns `aggregate` grouped by.
 (The Subject and Activity) so they are not labeled Group.1 and Group.2
-  *  Write the data to a tab delimted file using `write.table`
+  *  Write the data to a tab delimited file using `write.table`
 16. Clean-up
   *  Delete the data files unzipped in the first step using the `unlink` command.

 ##Data Elements
 The full data description can be found in the 'features.txt' file of the downloaded data.
-Below is a general summary of the data elememts and the naming convention which was taken from the *feaure_info.txt* .
+Below is a subset of the information concerning the data elements and the naming convention which was taken from the *feaure_info.txt* .
 > ###### Quoted from the feature_info.txt contained in the data download.
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.